cosmology-tech/starship/README.md

 * cosmovisor will do the upgrade automatically
 * After upgrade, we loose the touch with ability to update `genesis.json` directly,

+## Productized
+* Serviceify this, blaze tests, run all the test for any language
+  * Bazal integrates with remote test runner
+* Service running that listens to commands, and run commands on the cluster
+  * Test RPC: takes test request and spits out an output
+  * Create a web frontend that displays your results